Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 Who can organize an MLH Local Hack Day?

-Anybody who wants to bring together their local community of hackers anywhere in the world is welcome to organize an MLH Local Hack Day.
+Anybody who wants to bring together their local community of hackers anywhere in the world is welcome to organize a digital Local Hack Day: Share.
 Regardless of your experience, Major League Hacking is excited to work with you to celebrate your local community!
-If you're interested in organizing an event in your city, we would love to hear from you - just sign up and we will reach out with more information.
+If you're interested in organizing an digital event for your community, we would love to hear from you - just sign up and we will reach out with more information.

 What if I have never worked with MLH before?